Chennai 600028: Production

 Chennai 600028 is the directorial debut of Venkat Prabhu.
-He initially titled the film as Enga Area Ulla Varaadha (Don't come into our territory), from the opening song in Pudhupettai, but lyricist Vaali was critical of the idea, feeling that the title was "negative" sounding.
-Subsequently, the film was renamed as Chennai 600028, with the idea of including the area's postcode taken from the title of the American television series Beverly Hills, 90210.
+The film was initially Enga Area Ulla Varaadha (Do not enter our territory), but lyricist Vaali was critical of the idea, feeling that the title was "negative" sounding.
+Subsequently, the film was retitled Chennai 600028, with the idea of including the postal code taken from the title of the American television series Beverly Hills, 90210.
 Venkat Prabhu felt the new title was "more apt and universal".
+The scene where Jai meets Shiva was shot at Broken Bridge at Chennai.